wilsonyou/nebula/docs/manual-EN/import_data/nebula-importer-updated.md

 - `+`: Insert
 - `-`: Delete

-In labeled `-` row, only need the vid which you want to delete.
+In labeled `-` row, only need the VID which you want to delete.

 ```csv
 +,1,2,this is a property string